 Andrea Medovarski teaches in the departments of Humanities and English, and in York’s Transition Year Program.
 An interdisciplinary scholar, her research focuses on situating Canada within the context of the Americas and exploring histories of transatlantic slavery and colonization.
 Her published work examines black diasporic cultural productions with a particular focus on black Canadian literature and film.
 Her current research projects include an examination of the second-generation children of immigrants in black Canadian and black British women’s writing, and an exploration of cultural representations of the Middle Passage.
 She also serves on the editorial boards of the journal Canadian Woman Studies/les cahiers de la femme, and Inanna Publications, a feminist press.

-Jean Michel Montsion is an associate professor in the Department of International Studies at Glendon College.
+Jean-Michel Montsion is an associate professor in the Department of Multidisciplinary Studies at Glendon College.
 Jean Michel's research focuses on the intersection of ethnicity, mobility and urban research.
 From Singapore and Vancouver to Canadian Northern communities, he investigates the role of 'gateway strategies' in local and translocal community politics.

 Research Interests: Asia, Globalization, Immigration, Indigenous People, International and Community Engagement, Language and Society, Northern Canada, Social and Political Thought